dafny-lang/blog/_posts/2023-12-20-standard-libraries.markdown

 Having bought my son a Lego advent calendar and my wife a crossword advent calendar
 (always on the lookout for alternatives to candy),
-I thought I would try my hand at adventofcode.com, a popular code puzzle advent calendar that's been around since 2015.
+I thought I would try my hand at [Advent of Code](https://adventofcode.com/), a popular code puzzle advent calendar that's been around since 2015.
 But to make it extra fun, I thought I'd write my solutions in Dafny.